-- Claim re-determination – Request to DMAP to review your claim due to a technical error.
+- Claim re-determination – Request to OHA to review your claim due to a technical error.

-- Administrative review – Request to DMAP to review policy or legal decisions not related to re-determination, contested case hearing, or client appeals.
-Use the DMAP 3085 form to submit your request.
+- Administrative review – Request to OHA to review policy or legal decisions not related to re-determination, contested case hearing, or client appeals.

 |Copayments||Who has to pay copayments?|

 Copayments only apply to adults (age 19 and over) who receive OHP Plus (BMH) or OHP with Limited Drug (BMM/BMD) benefits who are not exempt from copayments.